Skip to main content

 HIGH PREVALENCE

-Dairy products, especially yogurt and cheese, are common in Jordanian cooking.
+Dairy, especially yogurt and cheese, runs through a lot of Jordanian cooking.

 COMMONLY FOUND IN: